 The Tongass National Forest has been called "America's Climate Forest" as it is the single most important national forest for carbon sequestration and climate change mitigation in the U.S. A collective of Alaska Native activists, Alaska-based and national organizations, including the Women's Earth and Climate Action Network, released a statement of opposition in response to the DEIS, finalized weeks after revelations that President Trump exerted pressure to allow new clear-cuts in the Tongass.

-The DEIS is now open for public comment.
-Please join us in protecting over 9 million acres of ancient forest, defending the climate, and standing with Indigenous land defenders and all forest protectors by submitting a comment demanding the administration keep the federal 2001 Roadless Rule intact and current protections in place for national forests in Alaska.
+The DEIS was open for public comment last year and thousands joined us in submitting a comment calling for the protection of over 9 million acres of ancient forest, the defense of the climate, and standing with Indigenous land defenders and all forest protectors by submitting a comment demanding the administration keep the federal 2001 Roadless Rule intact and current protections in place for national forests in Alaska.

 The Roadless Rule is an important measure that protects upwards of 58 million acres of national forest lands from further development, virtually preventing old-growth logging; roadbuilding; and coal, gas, oil, and other mineral leasing.
 The rule continues to have tremendous public support, with a 2019 poll finding three-fourths of the general public in support of the Roadless Rule.